 As with almost every single trading card release of any kind, wrestling sets began to see purposely short printed cards.
 One of the very first known purposely short printed wrestling trading cards was the Farooq Knee Brace card from 2001’s Championship Clash.
 It contained a spelling error on the card itself, and was also hard to produce due to a brittle knee brace supplied to Fleer.
 It was only limited to eight cards.
 The Hurricane mask card from 2002’s All Access set is also limited to fewer than a dozen.
 Several Divas cards were also short printed from the various sets.
 Examples include the Terri Ring Accessories blouse card from the Ultimate Diva collection as well as the Victoria Uncensored ring trunks and Gail Kim Uncensored shirt cards from Divas 2005.
 There are also a few autograph cards that remain amongst the most popular, highest sought after, and most valuable from the Fleer releases.
 The Raw is War Undertaker War Booty autograph, the All-Access Triple H Off The Mat autograph, and the Stacy Keibler Divine Divas Hugs & Kisses autograph are still highly sought after by collectors.
 Since they had very low and limited print runs, the existing supply simply cannot meet the continued demand for these cards.

-In 2005, following Fleer’s demise, the WWE license was once again acquired by Topps.
-Their Heritage release in 2005 became the first of three more that would follow and the last to feature the wrestler's signatures directly on the cards themselves.
+In 2005, following Fleer’s demise, the WWE license was reacquired by Topps.
+Their Heritage release in 2005 became the first of many more that would follow and would be the first series where wrestlers would sign stickers that would be placed on the card later.
 The Heritage chrome series was the first to offer base card parallel Refractor, X-fractor and Superfractor cards, the latter in which each card was sequentially numbered to only 25.
 The introduction of these kinds of cards into a set made ever assembling a master set virtually impossible.
 Later Topps releases would include magnets, tattoo cards, lenticular chase cards, commemorative Allen & Ginter style cards, dual autographs, and wrestler sketch cards.

 In 2008, the first of many quality sets were produced for TNA – (Total Nonstop Action Wrestling) by Tristar Productions.
 At the time of the first Tristar TNA card release, “Impact!”, TNA had many former wrestlers that worked for other large promotions in the past now on their roster.
 Following in the footsteps of the later 1990s Topps WCW wrestling trading card set releases, Tristar kicked off their inaugural 2008 set producing an autograph trading card of every member on the TNA roster at the time.
 These sets contain up to four parallel card subsets, memorabilia cards featuring event worn articles of clothing worn by the TNA performers, female Kissed cards, and even single, double, triple and quad autographed trading cards.

-The last few years have seen some very large and power-packed sets from both Topps and Tristar.
-Topps 2010 Platinum series was very popular with collectors.
-There has also been several independent wrestling card releases lately which shows how popular wrestling trading cards have become.
+The last few years of the 2000s saw some very large and power-packed sets from both Topps and Tristar.
+Topps 2010 Platinum series was a very popular release.
+This set came with many different color parallels, allowing collectors to assemble “rainbows” of their favorite wrestlers.